mo-jessica/evolution-climate-change/README.md

-# evolution-climate-change
+## evolution-climate-change

 This NetLogo model simulates trait-based biotic responses to climate change in an environmentally heterogeneous continent in an evolving clade, the species of which are each represented by local populations that disperse and interbreed; they also are subject to selection, genetic drift, and local extirpation.
 We simulated mammalian herbivores, whose success depends on tooth crown height, vegetation type, precipitation and grit.
 This model investigates the role of dispersal, selection, extirpation, and other factors contribute to resilience under three climate change scenarios.

+This model was the basis of a [publication](https://pollylab.indiana.edu/doc/Mo-and-Polly,-2022,-risk-and-resilience-to-climate-change.pdf) in Global Ecology and Biogeography.

-# Model overview
+## Model overview
 This agent-based model (ABM) simulates trait-based population-level responses to climatic and environmental change.
 The premise of ABMs lies in the principle that micro-level agent-agent and agent-environment interactions produce emergent macro-level outcomes for